 Does the apartment have something that sets it apart from all the others?Does the apartment have something that sets it apart from all the others?

 Being your home, it should have something that sets it apart from all the others.
-Particular details I love to see include high ceilings, large windows, pre-war features in the case of a co-op, open floor-plans, a positive flow, and quality renovation.
+I love to see particular details include high ceilings, large windows, pre-war features in a co-op, open floor plans, a positive flow, and quality renovation.
 It’s not just personal taste, though.
 These sorts of timeless, structural features enhance your capital appreciation beyond expectations, which means your investment pays off sooner.

 The same goes for other benefits that cannot be replaced.
 For instance, an apartment with an open view and lots of sunlight.
 Although, that’s assuming there’s no empty lot across the road that can be developed into a skyrise that blocks your sunlight.
 These sorts of ‘tried and true benefits’ are always going to add value.
 Should the market get stronger, so too will your property value at an accelerated rate.

 Does it have a great View?Does it have a great View?